Open the server Apps tab

 wireguard_config:

-PORTUDP port(default: 51820)SERVER_URLServer URLPEERSNumber of peers(default: 3)Deploy with Docker Compose
+PORTUDP port(default: 51820)SERVER_URLServer URLPEERSNumber of peers(default: 3)Launch the application stack using Docker Compose.

 # Deploy the application